Julita Marshall Discusses Common Purposes of Human Resources

 "The human resources department manages many company needs at a single time," Julita Marshall said.
 "The goal is to maximize an organization's efficiency, so they can maximize profit."

 Julita Marshall explained that Human Resources has changed drastically over the years.
-This integral part of a company is now fully integrated with the software.
-Processes that were once extremely time-consuming, such as employee reviews or nurturing employees, are now analytical and completely numbers-based.
+This integral part of a company is now fully integrated with software.
+Processes that were once extremely time consuming, such as employee reviews or nurturing employees, are now analytical and completely numbers-based.
 This ensures the process is 100-percent fair and not subject to personal opinion.

 "Human resources is now an umbrella term," Julita Marshall said.
 "It's used to describe the development and management of employees in a company.
 However, HR workers oversee countless parts of a company's human capital."